ngmeijer/Minor-Skilled-Notes/Obsidian Mind/Minor Skilled/Tank Simulator/Design document Tank Simulator.md

 # Features for MVP
 ### [[Concepts#Tank controller]]
 The tank should be able to move back and forth, and rotate in a full range.
+A gear shifting system could be implemented.
 When rotating, the cannon stays where it is.
 The cannon will only be moved by moving the mouse.
 3 different camera modes:
 	- 3rd person
 	- 1st person